FLC receives first-place award from national funder for STEM inclusivity

 Over the past two years, FLC has initiated or is initiating several innovative systemic changes to mitigate these effects and create an environment that supports success for all students.

 "We are thrilled NSF has selected us as the first-prize winner for four-year institutions in their COVID-19 Challenge,” said Cheryl Nixon, provost and vice president for Academic Affairs.
-“We are even more thrilled that our STEM students are benefitting from the programs that NSF is recognizing.”
+“We are even more thrilled that our STEM students are benefiting from the programs that NSF is recognizing.”

 The three systemic efforts at FLC acknowledged by NSF include First-year Launch courses, holistic student support services, and foundational mathematics support.
 First-year Launch has seen high satisfaction ratings from students, as have the Academic Hub's wrap-around retention support programs, including Peer Education, Academic Success Coaches, and Circle Back.
 The foundational mathematics support includes supplemental instruction, STEM CORE, and summer programming like Maymester, which have transformed student readiness and success.
 The three combined efforts improve retention and will ultimately improve STEM baccalaureate degree conferral in the long term.